shd327/Social-Network-API/README.md

 ```
 npm install mongoose
 ```
-Or since the Package.Json is included you can run the below command to install all the dependencies,
+Or, since the Package.Json is included you can run the below command to install all the dependencies
 ```
 npm i
 ```